ENGLISH AT WORK - A HELTA CONFERENCE FOR IN-COMPANY TEACHERS IN NORTHERN EUROPE

 Conference Date: September 1, 2018

-As sessions vary in format, presenters are advised to select their session format and the appropriate sub-theme.
+As sessions vary in format, presenters are advised to select their session format.

 Panel Discussions are forums for discussing themes or other relevant language education topics within a small group.
 The sessions are 45 minutes long + 15 minutes Q&A.